-FIRST® (For Inspiration and Recognition of Science and Technology), a not-for-profit organization founded by inventor Dean Kamen to inspire young people’s interest and participation in science and technology, announced today that five award-winning FIRST Robotics Competition (FRC) teams and their robots will have the honor of opening the 87th Annual Macy’s Thanksgiving Day Parade® on November 28, 2013 in New York City.
+FIRST® (For Inspiration and Recognition of Science and Technology), announced that five award-winning FIRST Robotics Teams and their robots will open the 87th Annual Macy’s Thanksgiving Day Parade®.
+The parade opened on November 28, 2013, in New York City.

-For nearly a century, Macy’s Thanksgiving Day Parade has been the official kick-off to the holiday season.
-Every year, this Emmy® Award winning tradition is seen by more than 3.5 million people in New York and 50 million people at home, all tuned in to see giant balloons, one-of-a-kind floats, and now – robots!
+For nearly a century, Macy’s Thanksgiving Day Parade is the official kick-off to the holiday season.
+Every year, this Emmy® Award-winning tradition is seen by more than 3.5 million people in New York and 50 million people at home.

 Robots are Mainstream

-Robots are no longer a sci-fi fantasy; in recent years, robots have become commonplace in many aspects of life, from cleaning floors to teaching in the classroom.
-Macy’s recognizes the importance and relevance of science, technology, engineering, and math (STEM) to their customers.
-Moreover, the company is sensitive to the need for STEM-workforce development, and understands that the key to expanding these fields is to inspire young people to take an interest in them.
+Robots are no longer a sci-fi fantasy; in recent years they are commonplace.
+Robots are now in many aspects of life, from cleaning floors to teaching in the classroom.
+Macy’s recognizes the importance and relevance of science, technology, engineering, and math (STEM).
+Moreover, the company is sensitive to the need for STEM-workforce development.
+They also understand that the key to expanding these fields is to inspire young people to take an interest in them.

 “We are extremely excited and thankful for this unique opportunity that Macy’s has given us,” said FIRST Founder, Dean Kamen.
 “Tuning into the Macy’s Thanksgiving Day Parade is an American tradition, and this year the first thing people will see in the parade is FIRST.
 Thanks to Macy’s, we have the chance to pique the curiosity of millions of young people, as well as potential Mentors, Sponsors, and Volunteers.”